fusionpbx/fusionpbx-install.sh/README.md

 ## Operating Systems
 ### Debian
-Debian 9 is the preferred operating system by the FreeSWITCH developers.
+Debian is the preferred operating system by the FreeSWITCH developers.
 It supports the latest video dependencies and should be used if you want to do video mixing.
-Download Debian 9 Stretch at https://cdimage.debian.org/cdimage/release/current/
+Download Debian at https://cdimage.debian.org/cdimage/release/current/

 ```sh
 wget -O - https://raw.githubusercontent.com/fusionpbx/fusionpbx-install.sh/master/debian/pre-install.sh | sh;